AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 ---
 # Intelligently re-engage your customers to return

-Re-engage customers who have abandoned a conversion before completing it in an intelligent and responsible way.
-Engage lapsed customers through experiences rather than reminders to enhance conversion and propel the growth of client lifetime value.
+Re-engage customers who have abandoned a conversion in an intelligent and responsible way.
+Engage lapsed customers with experiences to increase conversion and increase the client lifetime value.

 Employ real-time considerations, take into account all consumer qualities and behaviors, and offer fast re-qualification based on both online and offline events.